KrispyTech/airneis/mobile/README.md

 - Download Xcode from the AppStore
 - Open Settings
-- Got to 'Platform' and download your version of iOs
+- Go to 'Platform' and download your version of iOs
 - Press `cmd + space` to search for simulator and open it.

 Press i on the previous menu to open the iOs simulator.